Starr County, Texas: Education

+Government and politics

 Law enforcement

 In the 1970s and into the 1980s, federal law-enforcement officials concentrated their efforts against drug smuggling on Starr County.

 On May 1, 2009, the former sheriff of Starr County, Reymundo Guerra, a Democrat, pleaded guilty in federal court to a narcotics conspiracy charge.

 In April 2016, Starr County Justice of the Peace Salvador Zarate Jr., faced up to 20 years imprisonment and a $10,000 fine on two counts of bribery for accepting a $500 bribe in exchange for reducing bond on two persons arrested on narcotics charges in an incident on Christmas Eve 2014.
 He was found not guilty of possession of a controlled substance.
 Zarate was expected to appeal any sentence rendered.

 Presidential elections

-Starr County has long been a strongly Democratic county, but has suffered from low voter turnout with only about 20% of its 53,000 residents voting.
-No Republican has won the county for president since incumbent Benjamin Harrison in 1892; as of 2020, Starr has the longest streak of voting for Democrats in the entire country.
-Its streak is currently almost triple the length of Minnesota's Democratic streak, which began in 1976.
-In 1988, the county gave Michael Dukakis his highest vote share in the nation.
-In 2008, Illinois Senator Barack H. Obama won Starr County with 8,233 votes (84 percent).
-In the most recent election, Donald Trump came within five points of winning the county, receiving 8,224 votes (47 percent) to Joe Biden's 9,099 (52 percent).
-This was a major shift from Hillary Clinton's 60-point margin of victory four years earlier, and represented the strongest pro-Trump swing of any county in the nation.
+Starr County had long been a strongly Democratic county.
+However, in 2024, Donald Trump became the first Republican since 1892 to carry the county, ending over 130 years of Democratic dominance.
+Starr had the longest streak of voting for Democrats in the entire country.
+Its streak was triple the length of Minnesota's Democratic streak, which began in 1976.
+In 1988, the county gave Michael Dukakis his highest vote share in the nation, as well as Bill Clinton in 1996.

+In 2008, Barack Obama won Starr County with 8,274 votes, or 84 percent of the total vote.
+In 2020, Donald Trump came within five points of winning the county, receiving 8,247 votes (47 percent) to Joe Biden's 9,123 (52 percent).
+This was a major shift from Hillary Clinton's 60-point margin of victory four years earlier, and it represented the strongest pro-Trump swing of any county in the nation.
+Trump received more than three times as many votes in 2020 compared to 2016 in the county.